Technickel-Dev/baseline-mcp/baseline-mcp-video-script.md

 **Visuals:**
 > {
 > **Storyboard Prompt:** "A beautiful, and highly-detailed photorealistic cinematic still photo in a 16:9 aspect ratio.
-A cowboy figure (Technickel, with his LED mask showing a content smile '^_^') is riding a magnificent robotic horse made of chrome and glowing light pipes.
+A cowboy figure (Technickel, with his LED mask showing a content smile ('^_^')) is riding a magnificent robotic horse made of chrome and glowing light pipes.
 They are captured mid-gallop, heading away from the camera towards a dramatic binary sunset over a digital ranch.
 The lighting is warm and cinematic.
 The mood is hopeful, conclusive, and epic.",
 > **Scene Description:** "A beautiful, highly detailed, photorealistic shot in a 16:9 aspect ratio.
 Technickel, an AI Wrangler, is back on the digital ranch, with cinematic sunset lighting.
 He's riding the magnificent robotic horse.",
 > **Action:** "He rides slowly towards a binary sunset.
 As he gets smaller, he turns back slightly, and his LED mask gives a final, friendly smiling expression ('^_^') before he faces forward again.
 The sun dips below the horizon, and the entire screen quickly fades to black.",
 > **Audio - Music:** "The main theme swells to a heroic, optimistic crescendo, then fades out with the screen."
 > }

 **Technickel (Voiceover):**
 In the end, it's about building better, faster, and with more confidence.
-It's about taming the complexity of the modern web.
-Baseline MCP isn't just a tool; it's a new way to ride.
-It delivers the innovation and usefulness that every developer is looking for.
+We all know AI agents are the next frontier in developer tooling, but an agent without the right context is like a rider without a horse.
+Equipping them for the job is paramount.
+Baseline MCP isn't just another tool; it's the saddle and spurs for this new breed of AI.
+This is how we blaze the trail forward, delivering the innovation and usefulness every developer is looking for.

 **Final Screen:**
 > {